signalfx/integrations/collectd-memcached/README.md

 ### DESCRIPTION

 This is the SignalFx Memcached plugin.
-Follow these instructions to install the Memcached plugin for collectd.
-This will send data about Memcached to SignalFx, enabling built-in Memcached monitoring dashboards.
+It will send data about Memcached to SignalFx, enabling built-in Memcached monitoring dashboards.

 Use this plugin to monitor the following types of information from a Memcached node: